TIBCOSoftware/snappydata/docs/aqp.md

 ```

 #####Example 3: #####
-In the below example,  create a sample table using function "hour(pickup_datetime) as QCS
+In the below example,  create a sample table using function "hour(pickup_datetime) as QCS.
 ```
 Sample Tablecreate sample table nyctaxi_hourly_sample on nyctaxi options (buckets '7', qcs 'hourOfDay', fraction '0.01', strataReservoirSize '50') AS (select *, hour(pickupdatetime) as hourOfDay from nyctaxi);
 ```